tilltue/TLPhotoPicker/README.md

 - async phasset request and displayed cell.
   - scrolling performance is better than facebook in displaying video assets collection.
 - custom cell
 - reload of changes that occur in the Photos library.
+- support iCloud Photo Library

 | Smart album collection | LivePhotoCell | VideoPhotoCell  | PhotoCell | CustomCell(instagram) |
 | ------------- | ------------- | ------------- | ------------- | ------------- |